 “We must never forget, however, that migrants, rather than simply being a statistic, are first of all persons who have faces, names and individual stories.” – Pope Francis

-Around the world, more than 70 million people have been forcibly displaced from their homes due to political instability, violence, and other reasons.
 To raise awareness and encourage Catholics in the call of “Welcoming the stranger among us,” the Catholic Church in the United States annually celebrates National Migration Week.
-This time is set aside to reflect on the circumstances confronting migrants including immigrants, refugees, children, and victims and survivors of human trafficking and to engage migrants as community members, neighbors, and friends.
+This celebration aligns with the observance of World Day of Migrants and Refugees, this year on Sept.
+24. This time is set aside to reflect on the circumstances confronting migrants including immigrants, refugees, children, and victims and survivors of human trafficking and to engage migrants as community members, neighbors, and friends.

 How can I get involved?

 Monday, Sept.
 18 | Noon

 Online rosary for migrants and refugees, prayed in English, Spanish, and Vietnamese on the diocesan Watch and pray on Facebook